 Fletcher loved azaleas and enjoyed finding new varieties.
 He decided to share that passion with the general public, personally overseeing the installation of a thousand azaleas to create the original Gardens.

 The Gardens have expanded in size and plant varieties over the years, but Fletcher’s intentions of “Paying a tribute to beauty for beauty’s sake” hasn’t changed.
-The Gardens are lovingly maintained by the CBC Corporate Property Management with active input from Fletcher’s grandson, CBC President & CEO Jim Goodmon.
+The Gardens are lovingly maintained by CBC Corporate Property Management with active input from Fletcher’s grandson, CBC President & CEO Jim Goodmon.